-- investing primarily in marketable securities and other financial instruments, which under normal market conditions are readily convertible to cash - investing within established limits to ensure there is no concentration of risk - Maintaining sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
+- investing within established limits to ensure there is no concentration of risk - Maintaining sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
 The unit trust code requires a minimum of 3% of the deposited property to be maintained in cash or near cash. (near cash means investments such as bank/call deposits, repurchase agreements with maturities of less than 3 months, commercial paper endorsed or guaranteed by a Licensed Commercial Bank or Licensed Specialized Bank with maturities of less than 3 months and government securities including government bonds with maturities of less than one year which can be readily convertible into cash.) - Requiring a at least 14 days prior written notice for Unit holder redemption equal to or greater than 3% of the net asset value of the fund - Searching for new investors - The time frame for return of cash to investors is five business days in which time investments may be recalled for redemption payouts.
 In addition, as per the Unit Trust Code and the Trust Deed, if the redemption value is 3% or more of the net assets value of the fund, the unit holder is required to give a minimum of 14 days prior notice.
 Further, the fund is also permitted to borrow up to 15% of the deposited property for redemption payouts.
 No such borrowings have arisen during the period.